15 patents in this list

 This cellphone case redirects radiation away from the user, amplifies speaker audio, and shields radio signals.
 The case has a hinged front and back plate made of dense wood that insulates heat.
 The front plate has a slotted design to redirect radiation away from the body while matching audio openings to amplify sound.
 The back plate has a lip to hold the phone, allowing access to buttons and ports.
 A concave copper shield inside redirects signals away from the body.

-6. Anti-Radiation Mobile Phone Case with Enhanced Radiation Shielding
+6. Mobile Phone Case with Inner and Outer Radiation Absorbers and Screen Isolation Mechanism

 Qichun SHE, 2020